AI Agents Deep Dive

 When to use: Project configuration, coding standards, persistent rules.
 Anything that does not change often but must be remembered across sessions.

 Limitation: File size is limited by the context window.
 A 50KB CLAUDE.md consumes tokens that could be used for reasoning.
+Run yours through our token estimator if you are not sure how much headroom you have left.

 Instead of loading everything into context, index your knowledge and retrieve only what is relevant to the current query.